 The menstrual cycle is typically separated into three phases:

 - Follicular phase

 - Ovulatory phase

 What is the follicular phase?

-The follicular phase is the phase which begins with the first day of menses (Cycle Day 1).
-During the early part of this phase, the pituitary gland increases the release of follicle stimulating hormone (FSH) and luteinizing hormone (LH).
+The follicular phase is the phase that begins with the first day of menses (Cycle Day 1).
+During the early part of this phase, the pituitary gland increases the release of follicle-stimulating hormone (FSH) and luteinizing hormone (LH).
 FSH stimulates the growth of numerous follicles in the ovary as well as the release of estrogen from the ovary.
-The estrogen causes thickening of the endometrium.
+The estrogen causes the thickening of the endometrium.
 Generally, only one of the follicles matures and gets to release the ovum (egg) contained within.
 LH is secreted in a sudden burst mid-cycle (around Cycle Day 13-14) and stimulates the release of the ovum from the mature follicle in the ovary.

 What is the ovulatory phase?